Knowledge base

 - requests returning too many errors such as mass 403 errors…

-… your access to Infomaniak servers may be blocked following the banning of the IP address (banip / ipban) of your Internet connection.
+… your access to Infomaniak servers may be blocked following the banning of the IP address (banip / ipban) of your internet connection.

 To unblock the situation, contact Infomaniak support by email and specify the domain concerned and especially your public IP address concerned.

-Permanent Unblocking (IP on Whitelist)
+Permanent Unblocking (IP Whitelisting)

 - Be aware that Infomaniak will no longer block any potential attacks from this IP; attacks or malicious access attempts from this address will no longer be automatically blocked by the security systems.